SrividyaUppugandla/GCM/README.md

 - Generating/Skipping of OTP is based on conditional hooks.

-- If the developer added a conditional hook while configuring from UI & passed the same condition as request header parameter than OTP will generate.
+- If the developer added a conditional hook while configuring from UI & passed the same condition as request header parameter then OTP will generate.

-- If the developer added a conditional hook while configuring from UI & didn't pass the condition as request header parameter than OTP generation will skip.
+- If the developer added a conditional hook while configuring from UI & didn't pass the condition as request header parameter then OTP generation will skip.

-- If the developer didn't add a conditional hook while configuring from UI & didn't pass the condition as request header parameter than OTP will generate.
+- If the developer didn't add a conditional hook while configuring from UI & didn't pass the condition as request header parameter then OTP will generate.

 ### Request